n-clarke/Git-Commands/README.md

 git push origin <branch-name> --force
  ```
 **Unstage File**
+> This command will "unstage" the specified file from Git's staging area (aka index).
 ```
 git reset HEAD <file-name>
 ```
-> Following the above command will "unstage" the specified file from Git's staging area (aka index).
 **Backout Working Directory Changes**
-> The command will back out any changes made to the specified file and replace it with the version last committed in Git
+> This command backs out any changes made to the specified file and replace it with the version last committed in Git
 ```
 git checkout -- <file-name>
 ```